How To Measurement Log Tutorial | Graphicxtras

-The measurement log in Photoshop can be found in the window menu.
+The Photoshop measurement log can be found in the window menu.
 Open it and by default, nothing will be in it.

-You can create a selection using a variety of selection tools and the record measurements will record the number of selections, the perimeter, the circularity, the area, the gray scale minimum and maximum and more.
+You can create a selection using a variety of selection tools and the feature will record the number of selections, the perimeter, the circularity, the area, the gray scale minimum and maximum and more.
 It records the sum of all the selections as well as the individual selections

-The ruler tool only adds one ruler at a time (wish it would add more) but record measurements records the file, date etc as well as the angle and length so great for recording the distance between things.
-Weirdly it does not record the origin or end points.
-Note that you have to click the record measurements each and every time if you want to add an entry to the log.
+The ruler tool only adds one ruler at a time (wish it would add more) but records the file, date etc as well as the angle and length, so super useful for recording useful distance / spacing information.
+Weirdly, it does not record the origin or end points.
+Note that you have to click the record button each and every time if you want to add an entry to the log.
 You can move the ruler using the ruler tool and then record it again.

 The menu offers much the same as the right side menu but it does offer one additional option and that place scale marker where a type / layer is added in a group indicating the scale used.
 It also offers quick access to the ruler tool and count tool (but weirdly doesn't offer selections)